duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 <hr/> <!-- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- -->

-## Command Line Data Processing with Unix Tools and DuckDB
+## Data Processing with Unix Tools and DuckDB

 In the following, we give examples for implementing simple data processing tasks using the CLI tools provided in most Unix shells and using DuckDB SQL queries.
 We use DuckDB v1.0.0 and run it in [in-memory mode]({% link docs/connect/overview.md %}#in-memory-database).